2025-09-07 08:24 PM

 }

-To ensure fair and comprehensive testing, I developed two distinct benchmarking approaches:
+I developed two benchmarking approaches:

 CLI Tool Benchmarks: A bash script that compares cisv against popular command-line CSV tools (miller, csvkit, rust-csv, xsv) across different file sizes, measuring both time and memory usage for row counting and column selection operations.